osrf/subt/submitted_models/csiro_data61_ozbot_atr_sensor_config_1/specifications.md

 * 12 communication breadcrumbs are also available as a payload for this robot in sensor configuration 2.

 ### Control
-The platform is controlled by the standard diff-drive plugin for ignition gazebo, with twist inputs on "/<robotName>/cmd_vel", The robot has the following motion characteristics.
-Note there is also a gimbal for spinning the lidar, which is controlled on "/"<robotName>/lidar_gimbal/pan_rate_cmd_double"
+The platform is controlled by TrackedVehicle plugin for ignition gazebo, with twist inputs on `/<robotName>/cmd_vel`, The robot has the following motion characteristics.
+Note there is also a gimbal for spinning the lidar, which is controlled on `/<robotName>/lidar_gimbal/pan_rate_cmd_double`

 ### Motion Characteristics
 Based on the tests specified in the DARPA SubT Challenge [Model Preparation